Meeting and surpassing all audience expectations every day.

 I'm a little worried they don't seem to be learning as quickly from this campaign as Trump is.

-Now that's fascinating.
+Now, that's fascinating.

-Did you hear that, Mr. Snerdley?
+Did you hear that, Mr. Snirdley?

-Did you hear Crystal Worry the other candidates are not learning quickly enough from Trump?
+Did you hear Crystal worry the other candidates are not learning quickly enough from Trump?

-Uh this is one of my fervent hopes, by the way, and I kept this to myself.
+If I may be so bold again, this is one of my fervent hopes, by the way.

 I didn't divulge this because I did not want this to end up in the public domain and have it.